 Landscape Scale Restoration Program

-Submission Instructions: Only electronic project proposals will be accepted and considered.
-All project proposals must be sent electronically directly to the Nebraska Forest Service email, trees@unl.edu.
-Electronic project proposals must be sent as both a Microsoft Word document (i.e .doc or .docx) and Adobe Portable Document Format (i.e. .PDF).
+Submission Instructions: Only electronic pre-proposals will be accepted and considered.
+All pre-proposals must be sent electronically directly to the Nebraska Forest Service email, trees@unl.edu.
+Pre-proposals must be sent as both a Microsoft Word document (i.e .doc or .docx) and Adobe Portable Document Format (i.e. .PDF).

 Each organization must also include a statement of qualifications identifying experience implementing similar types of grants, a statement of financial stability, and a statement of performance of past grants.